lrq3000/game-booking-manager/README.md

 For example, if you add "vm" => "0" it will add vm=0 in the slotsfile.
 If you use the companion script oa-game-rotator.py, it will automatically be sent as a commandline argument to oamps.sh.

+But this is not limited to a specific set of parameters: you can add anything you want.
+For example: "toto"=>"titi"

 This way, you can add special arguments for your needs, for example the homepath, basepath, exec of special parameters, etc...

 CONTACT